rclone/rclone/docs/content/install.md

 ## Source installation {#source}

 Make sure you have git and [Go](https://golang.org/) installed.
-Go version 1.17 or newer is required, latest release is recommended.
+Go version 1.18 or newer is required, the latest release is recommended.
 You can get it from your package manager, or download it from [golang.org/dl](https://golang.org/dl/).
 Then you can run the following: